Meet Our Singers

 Sopranos

 Jennifer Webb has been a singer since childhood and had an early love of jazz.
 She read English at Merton College, Oxford, where she was awarded one of the first choral scholarships in the college’s new choral foundation.
-Now a mum of two, Jennifer is a teacher and Executive Director of English and Literacy for a Multi-Academy Trust in West Yorkshire.
+Now a mum of three, Jennifer is a teacher and Executive Director of English and Literacy for a Multi-Academy Trust in West Yorkshire.
 She has authored several best-selling books for teachers and leads a national network for literacy leaders.
 She sings in choirs and as a soloist as often as she can: recent solo work includes Mozart Requiem and Rutter Magnificat.

 Altos